ucnl/diy.github.io/products/uSwitch/uSwitch_TX_Specification_en.md

 ## DESCRIPTION
 The module is made in the form of a printed circuit board to which the hydroacoustic transmitting antenna is connected.
-The device allows transmitting up to 4 control codes using a hydroacoustic (ultrasonic) signal, which can then be received and transmitted to the user using the [uSwitch RX] receiving module (uSwitch_RX_Specification_ru).
+The device allows transmitting up to 4 control codes using a hydroacoustic (ultrasonic) signal, which can then be received and transmitted to the user using the [uSwitch RX](uSwitch_RX_Specification_ru) receiving module.

 The TX and RX modules are specially designed by us for the DIY community, enthusiasts, underwater RC model makers as an affordable underwater telecontrol system.